 This is a severe problem for HANA’s value for ERP systems.
 The things HANA does well, are not related to what ERP primarily does.

 Transaction Processing Problems

-HANA has had continual problems in what should be the primary focus of any database that supports an ERP system, transaction processing.
-Transaction processing is the most important thing that any ERP system does and SAP’s marketing around the importance of analytics has not changed the primary processing type of ERP.
+HANA has had persistent problems in what should be the primary focus of any database that supports an ERP system, transaction processing.
+Transaction processing is the most important thing that any ERP system does, and SAP’s marketing around the importance of analytics has not changed the primary processing type of ERP.

-This paper included a number of inaccuracies, which should not be surprising as Lenovo is an SAP partner and has a series of products they are trying to sell that are connected to HANA.
+This paper included some inaccuracies, which should not be surprising as Lenovo is an SAP partner and has a series of products they are trying to sell that are connected to HANA.